Ruhma Carter: Relationships

 Upon being asked about Ruhma potentially having a love interest, Patel commented "Honestly, I doubt it; she's a very busy independent woman [...]
 If it were to happen I think it would be a bolt out the blue, Ruhma isn't looking and it's not on her radar at all."
-However, when Ruhma saves a pregnant patient of Heston Carter's (Owen Brenman), Ellen Markwardt of What's on TV stated "Ruhma has made a real impression on the GP."
+However, when Ruhma saves a pregnant patient of Heston's, Ellen Markwardt of What's on TV stated "Ruhma has made a real impression on the GP."
 When Ruhma is introduced to Heston, the pair initially dislike each other, resulting in an argument that ends in a kiss.
+After his death, Patel stated that Ruhma is "lonely, and is still relatively young", and would "like the idea of finding love again, but she'd also be nervous".